-Because the exchange offer will not be completed on or prior to July 8, 2003, we are obligated to pay additional interest to each holder of original notes in an amount equal to \$0.0278 per day or \$10.00 per year per \$1,000 principal amount of original notes held by such holder, which represents an aggregate amount of additional interest on the original notes of \$2,361.11 per day or \$850,000 per year (calculated on the basis of a 360 day year).
-The additional interest will begin to accrue on July 8, 2003 and will continue to accrue with respect to the original notes until the exchange offer is completed.
+Because the exchange offer has not be completed on or prior to July 8, 2003, we are obligated to pay additional interest to each holder of original notes in an amount equal to \$0.0278 per day or \$10.00 per year per \$1,000 principal amount of original notes held by such holder, which represents an aggregate amount of additional interest on the original notes of \$2,361.11 per day or \$850,000 per year (calculated on the basis of a 360 day year).
+The additional interest began to accrue on July 8, 2003 and will continue to accrue with respect to the original notes until the exchange offer is completed.
+As of July 18, 2003, \$25,972.21 of additional interest was accrued but unpaid on the original notes.
 Additional interest which has accrued on the original notes is due and payable by us to the record holders of original notes immediately prior to the closing of the exchange offer.
 Immediately prior to the closing of the exchange offer, additional interest that is accrued but unpaid on the original notes to be exchanged in this offer will be due and payable by us to the record holder of exchange notes to be exchanged for original notes.
-Holders of original notes who do not exchange their original notes in this offer will be entitled to receive additional interest that is accrued and unpaid on the original notes at the same time.
+Holders of original notes who do not exchange their original notes in this offer will be entitled to receive additional interest that is accrued and unpaid on the original notes at